Navigating Money Struggles The Unscripted Way

 Ashlee Cox • September 22, 2025

-They say your thirties are for building your empire, not watching it crumble, but lately, the only thing being built are my emotional defenses when I look over what sales I didn’t make that day and a perfectly curated facade of “I’m fine”.
+They say your thirties are for building your empire, not watching it crumble, but lately, the only thing being built are my emotional defenses when I look at what sales I didn’t make that day and a tragic facade of “I’m fine”.

-I’ve often been told that money can’t buy happiness, but can it at least flow to me so that I can explore and experiment with that idiom…and maybe schedule a therapist who can help me unpack all of this entrepreneurial fuelled emotional upheaval?
+While I’ve often been told that money can’t buy happiness, I still wonder if it can't at least flow to me so that I can experiment with that idiom…and maybe schedule a therapist who can help me unpack all of this entrepreneurial fuelled emotional upheaval?

-Here, you’re going to find thought provoking questions and maybe witness me having a beautifully messy breakdown, that somehow by the end of this post might actually make sense.
+Here, you’re going to find thought provoking questions, and maybe witness me having a messy breakdown, that somehow by the end of this post might actually make sense-

-And it has nothing to do with my morning routine, how healthy I am- I can deep squat thank you very much- or what my nervous system regulation routine looks like, rather at this present moment it’s about me facing one of the most complicated relationships I’ve ever had.
+And it has nothing to do with my morning routine, how healthy I am- I can deep squat, thank you very much- or what my nervous system regulation routine looks like, rather at this present moment, it’s about me finally facing one of the most complicated relationships I’ve ever had.

 No, it’s not about a man…it’s unfortunately about something much more diabolical and painful: